davidbrewer/xmonad-ubuntu-conf/README.md

 * you want to disable or change any of the following:
   * compositing (support for transparency)
   * background images

+If you make changes to `start-xmonad`, the only way to see the changes is to log out of xmonad and log back in using `mod-shift-q`.
+This can make testing changes to this file a little tedious.

+### Editing startup-hook ###

+The `startup-hook` script runs immediately after xmonad is initialized, via the startupHook mechanism of xmonad itself.

+You should take a look at editing the `startup-hook` script if you want to modify any of the software that is started by default, such as:
+* applicaiton launcher (synapse)
+* network management software
 * chat software
 * remote desktop software
-  * network management software
-  * application launcher (synapse)
 * ssh keychain unlocking prompt

-If you make changes to `start-xmonad`, the only way to see the changes is to log out of xmonad and log back in using `mod-shift-q`.
-This can make testing changes to this file a little tedious.
+Note that by default I have commented out the ssh keychain unlocking prompt, assuming that this would be annoying when getting started with xmonad.
+If you are a heavy ssh user you might consider uncommenting that feature.

 ### Editing xmobarrc ###